 During the term of this exclusive right, you agree to refer to ACME Residential all inquiries, proposals and offers received by you regarding the apartment, including, but not limited to those from principals and other brokers, and you agree to conduct all negotiations with respect to the sale or other disposition of the apartment solely and exclusively through ACME Residential.

 Within three (3) business days after the expiration of the listing term, we shall deliver to you in writing a list of no more than six (6) names of persons who inspected the premises during the listing term.
-If within three (3) months after the expiration of the listing term a contract is signed to sell the premises to a person on the said list, we shall be entitled to the service fee paid by you which will equal to and in no event shall exceed either: a.
-Five (5%) percent of the selling price when the purchaser is represented by an outside cooperating broker; or b.
+If within three (3) months after the expiration of the listing term, a contract is signed to sell the premises to a person on the said list, we shall be entitled to the service fee paid by you, which will equal to and in no event shall exceed either: a.
+Five (5%) percent of the selling price when an outside cooperating broker represents the purchaser; or b.
 Three (3%) percent of the selling price when the buyer presented is a direct client of ACME Residential.

 Funds distribution upon closing

-If any settlement monies due to buyer’s default on a fully executed contract with all contingencies fulfilled are received by you, ACME Residential will be entitled to 10% of said monies.
+If you receive any settlement monies due to buyer’s default on a fully executed contract with all contingencies fulfilled, ACME Residential will be entitled to 10% of said monies.
 In the situations, when the property subsequently gets sold to another buyer from the said list within three (3) months after the contract expires, ACME Residential shall apply received 10% of the settlement monies toward the amount of the service fee paid by you, which should be equal to but in no event exceeding five (5%) of the selling price for non-direct sale, or three (3%) percent of the selling price for direct sale.

 ACME Residential represents you, the Seller, on ACME’s exclusives.

 Listing Agreement inclusions